UAlbertaALTLab/crk-db/README.md

 1. Download the original data sources.
 These are stored in the private ALTLab repo in `crk/dicts`. **Do not commit these files to git.**

      * ALTLab data: `altlab.tsv`
+# - ambiguity in the case of this filename: altlab.tsv (as DB source and relabeling source for morphodict -> perhaps for the latter, should be named rather altlabel.tsv, in my opinion)
+# - Also, here this file is referred to as 'altlab.tsv', but later on (under #7) there is a reference to 'ALTLab.tsv' - are these references to the same file?
+If yes, the names should be harmonized.
      * _Cree: Words_: `Wolvengrey.toolbox`
      * Maskwacîs dictionary: `Maskwacis.tsv`

+# Also, where should these files be downloaded to?
+There is no subdirectory 'data' - should one create that?
+As you note, these downloaded files should not be committed, but one could note that this concerns this (crk-db) repo (since this involves at least two altlab repos).

 2. Install [Node.js][Node].
 This will allow you to run the JavaScript scripts used by this project.
 Note that the Node installation includes the **npm** package manager, which allows you to install Node packages.

 3. Install the dependencies for this repo: `npm install`.

 4. Convert each data source by running `node bin/convert-*.js <inputPath> <outputPath>`, where `*` stands for the abbreviation of the data source, ex. `convert-CW data/Wolvengrey.toolbox data/CW.ndjson`.

+# One needs to turn the *.js files into executables: chmod a+x bin/*
+# Also, the example case does not have the *.js ssuffx, i.e. should rather be: 'convert-CW.js data/Wolvengrey.toolbox data/CW.ndjson'

     You can also convert individual data sources by running the conversion scripts as modules.
 Each conversion script is located in `lib/convert/{ABBR}.js`, where `{ABBR}` is the abbreviation for the data source.
 Each module exports a function which takes two arguments: the path to the data source and optionally the path where you would like the converted data saved (this should have a `.ndjson` extension).
 Each module returns an array of the converted entries as well.